Sergei Sviatchenko: Painting

 Sviatchenko's earliest image ideas were stylistically formed in his paintings at the end of 1990.
-The original idea was carried out in a number of paintings first displayed at the exhibition ”Ukrainian Art 1960-80s” which opened in Kiev in 1990 and then in Fyns Kunstmuseum in Odense.
+The original idea was carried out in a number of paintings first displayed at the exhibition "Ukrainian Art 1960-80s" which opened in Kyiv in 1990 and then in Fyns Kunstmuseum in Odense.

-The principal artwork from this series was called ”Joy Beyond the Mountains” (1989), which was inspired by the painters from the so-called Peredvizhniki cooperative (”The Wanderers” 1870–1923).
+The principal artwork from this series was called "Joy Beyond the Mountains" (1989), which was inspired by the painters from the so-called Peredvizhniki cooperative ("The Wanderers" 1870–1923).

 In the 1990s Sviatchenko continued working in this style after having settled down in Denmark.
 In the earliest artworks, the paintings in this series also included short texts as well as heraldic symbols and ornaments.
 Sviatchenko showcased this early series in full at FIAC – The international contemporary art fair in Paris in 1994 and at Galleri NORD (Randers, Denmark).
 The style mostly associated with Sviatchenko is especially characterized by an abstract expressionism with markings of landscape motifs applied with a significant palette and often with an atmosphere of contemplative repose pointing to the artist's preoccupation with the catharsis-theme.
 Moreover, lines and sketchings of architectural figures are an element of many paintings, and in recent years Sviatchenko has experimented by including features from collage in characteristic mixed media.
 His paintings have recently become more expressive and wild and thus more spontaneous like the collages.
 This is especially evident in the paintings from the series "The First Snow in Bauhaus" (2020) and "All This and more" (2022).

 Close Up And Private

 In 2009, Sviatchenko together with his youngest son Erik Sviatchenko began work on the project Close Up And Private (CUAP).
 The website started as an artistic photo project centered around the details in a man's wardrobe, his private/personal expression and style.

-”Close Up And Private” brings fashion photography into an artistic frame towards a more abstract understanding that views style and fashion as elements in a new aesthetic.
+"Close Up And Private" brings fashion photography into an artistic frame towards a more abstract understanding that views style and fashion as elements in a new aesthetic.

-In 2010, Sviatchenko using the pseudonym Sergey Nielsen created an image version of Close Up And Private, in 2011 a collage version ”Less CUAP”.
+In 2010, Sviatchenko using the pseudonym Sergey Nielsen created an image version of Close Up And Private, in 2011 a collage version "Less CUAP".

-Close Up And Private has collaborated with brands such as Costume National, Gant Rugger, Dickies, Mismo, Jack & Jones by Premium [10], Harris Tweed, AN IVY, S.T.
+Close Up And Private has collaborated with brands such as Costume National, Gant Rugger, Dickies, Mismo, Jack & Jones by Premium, Harris Tweed, AN IVY, S.T.
 VALENTIN and others who create new artistic interpretations and designs.

-According to an opinion poll conducted by the magazine EUROMAN [26], Sviatchenko has several times been voted ”best-dressed man in Denmark” in 2010, 2014 and 2019.
+According to an opinion poll conducted by the magazine Euroman, Sviatchenko has several times been voted "best-dressed man in Denmark" in 2010, 2014 and 2019.